Dr-Mohamed-Gamal/Bootcamp/attendee-prerequisites.md

 # Pre-Requisites for Attendees
-It is expected that Boot Camp attendees are already familiar with the topics covered in the videos below.
+It is expected that Bootcamp attendees are already familiar with the topics covered in the videos below.
 Attendees should have 1 years experience programming in Python and 1 year in data science.

 **Subscribe to the Generative AI series on Your Learning** https://yourlearning.ibm.com/channel/CNL_IEC_10346620